anakinskywalker2507/SynapseBot/README.md

 ### Twitch

 > [!IMPORTANT]
-> Mod the bot on your Twitch Chat.
+> Mod the app on your Twitch Chat.

 ```
 /mod your-twitch-bot-username